enterprice-application-group-G/enterprise-application--ecommerce-root/README.md

 # Project Implementation Walkthrough

-Great news!
 The local development phases of the CSCI 44092 group project are complete.
 The microservices are fully built, tested, and containerized.

 ## What has been accomplished: